Configuring Authentication and Authorization Settings

-Authentication with the NetScaler SDX Management Service can be local or external.
-With external authentication, the Management Service grants user access on the basis of the response from an external server.
+Authentication with the Citrix NetScaler SDX Management Service can be local or external.
+With external authentication, the Management Service grants user access based on the response from an external server.
 The Management Service supports the following external authentication protocols:

 - Remote Authentication Dial In User Service (RADIUS)